markferriss/FerrissPresentation/README.md

 # FerrissPresentation
-Selection of some of my publications while at IBM
+Selection from some of my presentations while at IBM